SovereignCloudStack/website/_i18n/en/_posts/blog/2024-06-05-demystifying-gaia-x-credentials.md

 }
 ```

 There is a notable quirk about how Gaia-X links Gaia-X Credentials to each other, which deviate from W3C Verifiable Credential standard and needs some explanation.
-Compliance Service expects a reference to Gaia-X Credential (formally known as Self-Description) of service's provider in Gaia-X Credential for `ServiceOffering` via attribute `providedBy` as defined in [section 6.1](https://docs.gaia-x.eu/policy-rules-committee/trust-framework/22.10/service/) in Gaia-X Trust Framework.

-> [...] providedBy ...	[is] ... a resolvable link to the participant self-description [= Gaia-X Credential] providing the service.

-According to [Gaia-X Credential Format](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#verifiable-credential), each Gaia-X Credential MUST have an `id` element which SHOULD be a resolvable URL.
+According to [Gaia-X Credential Format](https://docs.gaia-x.eu/technical-committee/identity-credential-access-management/22.10/credential_format/#verifiable-credential), each Gaia-X Credential MUST have an unique `id` element which SHOULD be a resolvable URL.
 According to [W3C Verifiable Credenatial Data Model 1.1](https://www.w3.org/TR/vc-data-model/#identifiers) the `id` element acts as an identifier for credentials.
 It seems to be obiuos to use credential's identifier as value of `providedBy` attribute.

 <figure class="figure mx-auto d-block" style="width:50%">
   <a href="{% asset "blog/gx-credentials/gx-participant-so-relation-vc.png" @path %}">